datahub-project/datahub/metadata-ingestion/README.md

 Extracts:

-- List of databases, schema, tables and (optionally) views
+- List of databases, schema, tables and views
 - Column types associated with each table/view

 ```yml